openhab/openhabian/docs/openhabian.md

 ### Linux Hints

-Many helpful articles can be found on the internet, for example:
+If you're a newbie to Linux, you sooner or later will have to know some Linux if you want to copy some files or are on the search for a solution to a problem.
+To prepare, take a few minutes to study these tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.

 -   "Learn the ways of Linux-fu, for free" interactively with exercises at [linuxjourney.com](https://linuxjourney.com).
 -   The official Raspberry Pi help articles over at [raspberrypi.org](https://www.raspberrypi.org/help)
 -   "Now what?", Tutorial on the Command line console at [LinuxCommand.org](http://linuxcommand.org/index.php)

-_The good news:_ openHABian helps you to stay away from Linux - _The bad news:_ not for long...

-Regardless of if you want to copy some files or are on the search for a solution to a problem, sooner or later you'll have to know some Linux.
-Take a few minutes to study the above Tutorials and get to know the most basic commands and tools to be able to navigate on your Linux system, edit configurations, check the system state or look at log files.
-It's not complicated and something that doesn't hurt on one's résumé.

 ### First steps with openHAB